Description

-Indicators of this issue - VPN clients or site-to-site tunnels fail to connect.
-Application access or monitoring is down.
+VPN clients or site-to-site tunnels fail to connect or intermittently encounter timeouts that cause the tunnel(s) to flap.
+Internal hosted application access or monitoring is down.

 Potential Causes

-VPN client configurations are using old DNS records or IP addresses for the VPN server or internal applications.
+- VPN client configurations are using old DNS records or IP addresses for the VPN server or internal applications.

-Site-to-site VPN configuration or firewall policy has not been updated to use the new Bigleaf-provided IP addresses.
+- Site-to-site VPN configuration or firewall policy has not been updated to use the new Bigleaf-provided IP addresses.

-Internal websites, monitoring tools, or applications were not migrated from old legacy IP addresses to new Bigleaf-provided IP addresses.
+- Internal websites, monitoring tools, or applications were not migrated from old legacy IP addresses to new Bigleaf-provided IP addresses.

 Tests and Solutions

-Perform a full audit and reconfiguration of all services and applications from legacy IP addresses to the new Bigleaf-provided IP addresses.
+- Perform a full audit and reconfiguration of all services and applications from legacy IP addresses to the new Bigleaf-provided IP addresses.

 - Ensure any internal routing and firewall policies refer to new IP address blocks to ensure end-to-end connectivity for remote users and hosted web or application services.